StefanDieters/3D-Baby-Training-Prototype/README.md

 - The goal is to finish this project from start to finish within 7 days, starting 07/11/2020.

 #Worklog
-- 07/11/2020	Project setup initial Level design
+- 07/11/2020	Project setup and initial level design